 All development proposals will be required to preserve and contribute positively to Stebbing's distinctive character.
-Proposals must, and will be supported if:-
+Proposals will be supported where they satisfy the following:-

-- In the designated Stebbing Conservation Area and the defined Stebbing Green Character Area, as shown on the Policies Map (Map 18), by recognising and reinforcing Stebbing's vernacular architectural heritage through sensitive design including choice of materials, height, scale, spacing, layout, orientation and design. - Outside the Conservation Area by contributing positively to the street scene where overall design, choice of materials, height and scale are sympathetic and complement neighbouring buildings and are sensitive to the open and rural character of the Parish. - Where they conserve or enhance and are sympathetic to the setting of any individual heritage asset and their setting, as well as when situated within the historic core of the village itself. - Where they retain or enhance existing vegetated boundaries, particularly those of intact hedgerows and trees.
+- In the designated Stebbing Conservation Area and the defined Stebbing Green Character Area, as shown on the Policies Map (Map 18), by recognising and reinforcing Stebbing's vernacular architectural heritage through sensitive design including choice of materials, height, scale, spacing, layout, orientation and design. - Outside the Conservation Area by contributing positively to the street scene where overall design, choice of materials, height and scale are sympathetic and complement neighbouring buildings and are sensitive to the open and rural character of the Parish. - Where they conserve or enhance and are sympathetic to the setting of any individual heritage asset (as listed in Appendix B) and its setting, as well as when situated within the historic core of the village itself. - Where they retain or enhance existing vegetated boundaries, particularly those of intact hedgerows and trees.
 Opportunities should be sought to restore local landscape structure through appropriate new tree and hedge planting and any unavoidable loss of trees and hedges should be wherever possible offset by new planting.

+Photo 11.
 Village Hall- Mill Lane

-Friends' Meeting House (listed Grade 2): 1674- west side of High Street
+Photo 12.
+Friends' Meeting House (listed Grade 2): 1674- west side of

 - i.
 To conserve and enhance the heritage and distinctive historic character of the Parish, its village, surrounding settlements and each of their respective landscape settings. - ii.
-To protect the key environmental features of the Parish including ancient woodland, high quality agricultural land, byways, footpaths, hedgerows and wildlife sites. - iii.
+To protect the key environmental features of the Parish including ancient woodland, high quality agricultural land, multi-functional green infrastructure including byways, bridleways, footpaths, hedgerows and wildlife sites, and in so doing improving health and wellbeing. - iii.
 To protect the open landscape setting to the east of the settlements of Stebbing Green and the village of Stebbing. - iv.
 To respect, preserve and enhance the character and setting of the various settlements and hamlets which make up the Parish and to protect their individual identities from any future ad-hoc major strategic development proposals. - v.
-To preserve the character of the quiet roads and lanes within the Parish for their continued safe use by walkers, cyclists and horse riders.
+To preserve the character of the quiet roads and lanes within the Parish for their continued safe use by walkers, cyclists and horse riders. - xiv.
+Overall, through the policies in this Plan, to balance meeting both the present needs of the Parish with the needs of the future in order to support a vibrant rural community by contributing towards promoting and achieving sustainable development.